Get insider access

 Sony WH-CH720N Wireless

 Choosing between the Sennheiser ACCENTUM Wireless and the Sony WH-CH720N Wireless, there are some key differences.
 The Sennheiser's battery life is a bit longer.
 Their build quality is slightly better, and they support the higher-quality aptX HD codec.
 Their sound profile is warm, with bass emphasis, and you can EQ them.
+The noise isolation is a bit better too.
 If you plan on using a wired connection, of the two, only the Sennheiser can playback audio via their USB-C port, but they lack a standard headphone jack.
 Unlike the Sennheiser cans, the Sony headphones have an analog headphone jack connection and can be used passively, if you want, but they aren't compatible with USB-C audio.
 They're slightly lighter with a slightly better microphone.
 Their default sound is more boomy and cluttered by default, but you can EQ that.

 Sony WH-1000XM4 Wireless